Each year we run the following statistical surveys of the UK timber industry:

 The Methodology note: sawmill survey was subsequently published to document the methods and processes involved in data collection, and the editing and imputation performed on the survey.

-The Forestry Commission (including its agencies Forest Research, Forest Enterprise England and Forest Enterprise Scotland) follows survey control procedures, which provide a mechanism for controlling the burden of surveys on businesses and local authorities.
-Application of these procedures in the FC is described in a guidance note.
+We (including our agencies Forest Research, Forest Enterprise England and Forest Enterprise Scotland) follow survey control procedures, which provide a mechanism for controlling the burden of surveys on businesses and local authorities.
+Application of these procedures in the Forestry Commission is described in a guidance note.

-The Survey Control Liaison Officer prepares annual reports (previously called Compliance and Quality Improvement Plans), which report on statistical survey activity in the latest financial year and set out plans for future statistical surveys, in the coming year and outline plans for the following two years.
+Previously, annual reports were produced by our Survey Control Liaison Officer.
+These reports provided information on statistical survey activity in the latest financial year and set out plans for future statistical surveys in the coming year and outline plans for the following two years.
+Copies of these reports are provided below.

 2012 Scotland Wales UK Annex (The England report in 2012 was included as part of the Defra report).